Bbalduzz/Valorant-Account-Creator/README.md

 ### About
 - GUI application and exeguible: easy to use and good looking
 - it uses the selenium module
-- the accounts' credentials are stored in a generated file called "Accounts.json"
+- the accounts' credentials are stored in a generated file called "Credentials.txt"
 - tested and created for Firefox, feel free to modify it for Chromium based browsers

 ### How to use